-Chawton Cottage is the only one of Jane Austen many homes that both survives and is open to the public.
+Chawton Cottage is the only one of Jane Austen’s many homes that is open to the public.
 She lived there from 1809 until her death in 1817, and it is the place most associated with her writing, where she revised earlier drafts of her work and wrote three new novels, Mansfield Park, Emma and Persuasion.
 Claire Tomalin, a biographer, writes, ‘It was as though she were restored to herself, to her imagination, to all her powers: a black cloud had lifted.’
 It was in this modest brick-built house that her genius reached its fruition.

 For Chawton came after five years of insecurity and anxiety for Jane, her mother and sister Cassandra.
 On the death of Jane’s father in 1805, they had been left in a precarious financial position in Bath.
 During this period, Jane’s writing had come to a virtual stop.